ChrisWhealy/wasm_sha256/docs/50-open-file.md

 ```

 Now that the file is open, we cannot yet start reading from it.
-First we must check that our WebAssembly module has sufficient memory space to contain all the data.
+First we must check that our WebAssembly module has sufficient memory allocated to it.